openfisca/openfisca-doc/en/jupyter-notebook.md

 # Work with Jupyter Notebook

-[Jupyter Notebook](http://jupyter.org/) is a useful way to develop with OpenFisca without using any source code editor or
+[Jupyter Notebook](http://jupyter.org/) is a useful way to use OpenFisca without using any source code editor or
 <abbr title="Integrated development environment">IDE</abbr>.

 A notebook is basically a web interface running in your browser, in which you write code and it displays results.